 - During pump operation, there may be a possibility of misalignment of the shaft.

-- These pumps are not built to operate with high viscous liquids as well as high heads.
+- These pumps are not built to operate with highly viscous liquids as well as high heads.

-- It also damages the seal ring, wear ring, and impeller.
+- It also damages the seal ring, worn ring, and impeller.

 Application of Centrifugal Pump